Angie (TV series): Theme song

-The show's theme song, "Different Worlds," was written by Norman Gimbel and Charles Fox and performed by Maureen McGovern.
-"Different Worlds" peaked at #18 on the Billboard Hot 100 and spent two weeks at #1 on the Billboard adult contemporary chart, McGovern's only #1 on that chart.
+The show's theme song, "Different Worlds," was written by Norman Gimbel and Charles Fox and performed by Maureen McGovern in a characteristic style of disco, a very popular genre in the late 70s.

+The song was released as a single from her self-titled fourth studio album Maureen McGovern in June 1979 via Curb Records.
+"Different Worlds" peaked at No. 18 on the Billboard Hot 100 and spent two weeks at No. 1 on the Billboard adult contemporary chart, McGovern's only No. 1 on that chart.

 Cancellation

 The show was a ratings hit during its first half-season on air.
 It ranked fifth for the 1978–79 season with a 26.7 average household share, thanks in big part to Thursday night lead-in Mork & Mindy, which ranked No. 3.
 All of the top five shows in 1978–79 were ABC comedies; the others were Laverne & Shirley (No. 1), Three's Company (No. 2) and Happy Days (tying Mork & Mindy at No. 3).

-The show was placed in a strong timeslot for 1979-80 fall season, airing between Happy Days and Three's Company on Tuesday nights.
+The show was placed in a strong timeslot for 1979–80 fall season, airing between Happy Days and Three's Company on Tuesday nights.
 However, its Nielsen rating dipped to 19.3, though Laverne & Shirley, which the network renewed, earned an identical rating.
 The show was moved to Monday nights following the NFL season (when ABC's Monday Night Football slot was vacated).
 In February 1980, ABC placed the show on indefinite hiatus.
 It returned in April on Saturday nights, but the series was officially canceled in May.
 Upon its cancellation, Donna Pescow, who had previously thought that the series had a 50-50 chance of renewal, said: "I don't try to understand it anymore.
 You have to take it as a big chess game and the only person who sees the total logic is the person making the moves."

-The four remaining Season 2 episodes that had been produced before the cancellation were aired later in the year, with the final episode airing on September 4, 1980.
+The four remaining Season 2 episodes produced before the cancellation were aired later in the year, with the final episode airing on September 4, 1980.

 A total of 36 episodes were produced.